subham-agrawall/M5-forecasting-competition/README.md

 https://www.kaggle.com/c/m5-forecasting-accuracy/

 ## Pipeline
 In this repository, a pipeline is implemented for M5-forecasting competition.
 It does an end to end job from loading data to final submission file creation.
-Most of the components are parameterized that makes easy for experimentation and can also be leveraged in other problems.

 ## Components
 1. tsmodels.R: Time Series or ML models